PennTURBO/disease-diagnosis-knowledgegraph-pipeline/disease_diagnosis_dev_inc_prep.md

 Timing: The results from this query (raw or **pre-distinct-ified**) can be **downloaded from AWS** to Penn in roughly 5 seconds.

+This covers paths mydata:m-dbxr-i10 and mydata:i10-eqClass-m

 ### MonDO's direct paths to ICD9 codes

 All of the remarks about the ICD10 mapping above hold true here, too.

+This corresponds to paths
+1. mydata:m-dbxr-i9
+1. mydata:i9-eqClass-m

 ```SPARQL
 PREFIX owl: <http://www.w3.org/2002/07/owl#>